Note: As a subsidiary of

 This programme consists of 70 Credits.
-The courses include:

 Mechanical Engineering Site Safe, Health and Safety (10 Credits)

-Students will learn the application of the appropriate health and safety legislation and workplace safety requirements.
+Learners will learn the application of the appropriate health and safety legislation and workplace safety requirements.
 After this course, you will be able to:

 - Demonstrate an understanding and application of the relevant legislation associated with the H&S Acts and Regulations relating to your engineering sector in your role.